 Overview

-as an HTTP response.
-Kubernetes manifest file would consist out of the following objects:
+an HTTP response.
+Kubernetes manifest file would consist out of the

 - service (exposed via Nodeport)